 That being said, there are some interesting points in the book, such as the steps Cixi took to obtain and keep power.
 I was most fascinated by Cixi’s relationship with the Empress — Cixi being the mother to the Emperor’s only son and the Empress being the official wife meant that both had to share the power when the Emperor died.
 Because there was such a resistance to women holding power, Cixi and the Empress chose to band together and present a united front rather than waste time battling it out.
 The result was an alliance that none of the male advisers could topple, and I loved that example of female solidarity winning against the patriarchy.

 Overall, an interesting glimpse into Chinese political history, but not quite as exciting or as much of a page turner as I’d hoped.

-Thank you to Thomas Allen Ltd for a copy of this book in exchange for an honest review.
+Thank you to Random House Canada for a copy of this book in exchange for an honest review.